 - service delivery issues such as cancellations, reliability, punctuality and overcrowding

-- the condition, accessibility or comfort of public transport infrastructure and rolling stock.
-Examples include stations, station ramps, myki equipment, lifts, stairs, stops, train carriages, trams, buses, signs and passenger information notices.
+- the condition and accessibility of public transport infrastructure and rolling stock.
+Examples include stations, station ramps, myki equipment, lifts, stairs, stops, train carriages, trams, buses, signs and passenger information notices

 Lodging your case with the Public Transport Ombudsman: